andrew/ultimate-awesome/README.md

 - [awesome-ml-dev-tools](https://github.com/dtch1997/awesome-ml-dev-tools) - Collection of development tools for ML engineering or research.
 - [awesome-programming-tutorials](https://github.com/dylan751/awesome-programming-tutorials) - Tutorials for programming in various IT fields.
 - [awesome-computer-science-websites](https://github.com/edujtm/awesome-computer-science-websites) - Some websites with a huge amount of free content on computer science topics.
-- [awesome-security-awesome](https://github.com/egrieco/awesome-security-awesome) - A collection of awesome-* repos (curated resources) related to cybersecurity.
 - [awesome-earthobservation](https://github.com/elasticlabs/awesome-earthobservation) - A curated list of awesome resources on Earth observation coding libraries and open data.
 - [awesome-bigdata](https://github.com/eric-erki/awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
 - [awesome-infosec](https://github.com/eric-erki/awesome-infosec) - A curated list of awesome infosec courses and training resources.
 - [awesome-robotic-tooling](https://github.com/eric-erki/awesome-robotic-tooling) - Robotic resources and tools for professional robotic development with ROS in C++ and Python.
+- [awesome-selfhosted123](https://github.com/eric-erki/awesome-selfhosted123) - A list of Free Software network services and web applications which can be hosted locally.
+Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers .
 - [awesome-speech-recognition-speech-synthesis-papers](https://github.com/eric-erki/awesome-speech-recognition-speech-synthesis-papers) - Speech synthesis, voice conversion, self-supervised learning, music generation,Automatic Speech Recognition, Speaker Verification, Speech Synthesis, Language Modeling.
 - [awesome-hackerspaces](https://github.com/EstevesDouglas/awesome-hackerspaces) - A curated list of awesome Hackerspaces.
 - [awesome-ubuntu](https://github.com/EvilFreelancer/awesome-ubuntu) - A curated list of awesome Ubuntu (and Ubuntu-based) operation systems.